-We’ve come up with a list of the top five Joe DiMaggio baseball cards, as well as investment advice if you’re tempted by his very best options.
+We’ve come up with a list of the top five Joe DiMaggio baseball cards, as well as investment advice if his very best options tempt you.

-As you might expect, the majority of his top cards are pre-war, but there are a few interesting releases from later years.
+As you might expect, most of his top cards are pre-war, but there are a few interesting releases from later years.
 Many were produced following his retirement in 1951, but it’s hard to beat an RC if you’re looking for the perfect mix of value and prestige.

-They also had a coupon attached to the bottom originally, offering ‘valuable premiums’ if handed in and redeemed.
+They also originally had a coupon attached to the bottom, offering ‘valuable premiums’ if handed in and redeemed.
 Whatever the condition, it hasn’t stopped them from picking up in price in recent years, and they’re seen as a real piece of history for serious collectors.

-Another vintage set with two DiMaggio cards on offer, they both feature a photo of the Hall of Famer pasted on top of an illustrated batter.
-It’s a bit goofy, but it makes the card instantly recognizable, and it’s also in full color.
+Another vintage set with two DiMaggio cards on offer features a photo of the Hall of Famer pasted on top of an illustrated batter.
+It’s a bit goofy, but it makes the card instantly recognizable and is also in full color.

 The first card (#250) has a plain background, while the second (#274) has a range of tiny illustrations along the edges.
 As you might have guessed, the latter is more valuable, and high PSA grades are worth six figures.